Bart-coding/github-repo-lister/README.md

 ## Key Implementation Aspects

   * **Dedicated Error Handling:** The `UserNotFoundException` is caught by a dedicated `GlobalExceptionHandler` to provide a consistent `ErrorResponse` object.
-This centralized logic ensures clarity and a uniform format for "User not found" error.
+This centralized logic ensures clarity and a uniform format for "User Not Found" error.
   * **API Versioning:** To fulfill the business requirement for GitHub API `v3`, the application uses the `X-GitHub-Api-Version: 2022-11-28` header.
 This approach, recommended by GitHub, ensures long-term stability and resilience to potential future API changes.
   * **Resilience to External API Failures:** The original requirements only specified handling the "User Not Found" error.
 However, the implementation was extended to ensure service stability.
 If fetching branches for a single repository fails (e.g., due to a network error or a temporary GitHub API issue), the entire process is not interrupted.
 Instead, an empty list of branches is returned for that specific repository.
   * **Asynchronous Data Fetching (CompletableFuture):** Branch details for each repository are fetched in parallel.
 This approach prevents the application from being blocked or slowed down when fetching data for a large number of a user's repositories.